open-mmlab/mmaction2/docs/faq.md

 - **What if the model is too large and the GPU memory can not fit even only one testing sample ?**

     By default, the 3d models are tested with 10clips x 3crops, which are 30 views in total.
 For extremely large models, the GPU memory can not fit even only one testing sample (cuz there are 30 views).
 To handle this, you can set `max_testing_views=n` in test_cfg of the config file.
 If so, n views will be used as a batch during forwarding to save GPU memory used.

+- **How to show test results ?**

+    During testing, we can use the command `--out xxx.json/pkl/yaml` to output result files for checking.
+The testing output has exactly the same order as the test dataset.
+    Besides, we provide an analysis tool for evaluating a model using the output result files in [`tools/analysis/eval_metric.py`](/tools/analysis/eval_metric.py)

 ## Deploying